Backbase/backbase.github.io/content/posts/unpublished/ways-to-improve-be-api-performance/post.md

   During development a service in microservice architecture the following situation may happen: a service's task is to query several different services and aggregate data fetched from them.
 The straightforward approach is to fetch data by querying those services one-by-one, but if those calls are independent we might speed up the process by executing the queries in parallel.
   Let's consider an example where a service fetches data from Product, Payment, Order services for further processing.
-Let's assume that it takes 200ms, 100ms and 150 ms accordingly.
+Let's assume that it takes 200 ms, 100 ms and 150 ms accordingly.
   The comparison of these two approaches is on the diagram

 ![](assets/parallel.png)